How to Make a Car Loan More Affordable

 If your goal is to lower your monthly payments, you might be attracted to car loans with longer terms.
 In comparison, loans with shorter terms come with much higher monthly payments.
 The longer you keep your loan, the more manageable it will be on a month-to-month basis.

 However, if you look at the bigger picture, prolonging your loan only makes it costlier.
-You are bound to pay more by taking longer-term credits.
+You are bound to pay more by taking longer-term loan payments.
 Shorter-term car loans may initially feel more expensive each month, but in the long run, you will realize that they translate to a much smaller amount paid to the lender over the whole term.

 You should consider refinancing your car loan if you want to make it more affordable.
 Refinance loans often come with lower interest rates and more flexible terms.